Is Ulrike's Brain Worth Watching? Honest Movie Review & Audience Verdict (2017)

 The Narrative Arc & Core Premise

-In the evolving tapestry of Science Fiction, Comedy cinema, the 2017 release of Ulrike's Brain stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
+Ulrike's Brain, a standout production of 2017, meticulously weaves its narrative threads through the Science Fiction, Comedy landscape, offering a cinematic experience that is as challenging as it is rewarding.
 The primary thematic concern of the film is an investigation into Referencing sixties B-movies like "They Saved Hitler’s Brain" and "The Brain That Would Not Die", Ulrike’s Brain finds Doctor Julia Feifer (Susanne Sachsse) arriving at an academic conference with an organ box.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Science Fiction, Comedy are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "Referencing sixties B-movies like "They Saved Hitler’s Brain" and "The Brain That Would Not Die", Ulrike’s Brain finds Doctor Julia Feifer (Susanne Sachsse) arriving at an academic conference with an organ box.
 Inside the box: the brain of Ulrike Meinhof, which was saved by the authorities along with the brains of the three other leaders of the RAF after their deaths in Stammheim prison.
 Doctor Feifer can communicate telepathically with Ulrike’s brain, which is directing her to lead a new feminist revolution.
 To that end, she is searching for the ideal female body to transplant Ulrike’s brain into.
 At the same time, her arch-rival, Detlev Schlesinger, an extreme right-wing ideologue, arrives at the conference with the ashes of Michael Kühnen, the former German neo-Nazi leader and infamous homosexual who died of AIDS in 1989.
 When the two Frankenstein’s monsters of the extreme left and the extreme right meet, chaos ensues."